banyous/quora-scraper/README.md

 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://github.com/banyous/quora-scraper)

-Quora-scraper is a command-line application written in Python that scrapes Quora.
-It simulates a browser environment to let you scrape Quora rich textual data.
+Quora-scraper is a command-line application written in Python that simulates a browser environment to let you scrape Quora rich textual data.
 You can use one of the three scraping modules to: Find questions that discuss about certain topics (such as Finance, Politics, Tesla or Donald-Trump).
 Scrape Quora answers related to certain questions, or scrape users profile.
 Please use it responsibly !

 ## Install
 To use our scraper, please follow the steps below: